AP Interview: Ukraine ex-PM accuses president of corruption

 - Virginia's Gov. Northam says that wasn't him in racist photo WATCH

+“How can a ‘democratic’ president treat his nation like that?” she said.

-Recent opinion polls have shown comedian Volodymyr Zelenskiy, who played the nation’s president in a popular TV series, surging ahead of Poroshenko and Tymoshenko.
+Recent opinion polls have shown 41-year-old comedian Volodymyr Zelenskiy, who played the nation’s president in a popular TV series, surging ahead of Tymoshenko and Poroshenko.

+A survey conducted jointly by four respected polling agencies that was released Monday had 21.9 percent of respondents supporting Zelenskiy while Tymoshenko had 19.2 percent and Poroshenko was third with 14.8 Percent.
+Other candidates were trailing behind.

+The poll of 10,000 people in face-to-face interviews was completed last week and had a margin of error of 1 percentage point.